mia-platform/documentation/docs/release_notes/RN_v9-0/platform_9-0-0_releasenotes.md

 #### Cross Project Proxy through Kubernetes Service enabled on all projects

 Cross Project Proxy through Kubernetes Service, introduced as a preview feature in the v7.8.1, are now stable and released officially.
-Cross Project Proxy through nginx has been removed and automatically converted to the new one.
+Cross Project Proxy through Nginx has been removed and automatically converted to the new one.

 #### Public Variables enabled on all Console installations

-Public Variables sections, previously released under a feature toggle on On-Premise installations, is now enabled permanently.
+Public Variables section, previously released under a feature toggle on On-Premise installations, is now enabled permanently.

 ### Bug Fix